True Detective season 1

-Pizzolatto initially conceived True Detective as a novel, but felt it was more suitable for television.
-The episodes, directed by Cary Joji Fukunaga, were filmed in Louisiana over a three-month period.
-The series was widely acclaimed by critics and was cited as one of the strongest dramas of the 2014 television season.
+True Detective season one received highly positive reviews in the media.
+Critics praised the show as one of the strongest dramas of the year, but occasionally criticized some aspects of the writing such as characterization.
 It was a candidate for numerous awards, including a Primetime Emmy Award nomination for Outstanding Drama Series and a Golden Globe Award for Best Miniseries or Television Film, and won several other honors for writing, cinematography, direction, and acting.